CrayLabs/SmartSim/doc/ml_features.rst

 PyTorch requires models to be `jit-traced <https://pytorch.org/docs/1.11/generated/torch.jit.save.html>`__.
 The method ``torch.jit.save`` can either store the model in memory or on file.

-First, we define the model and a
+First, we define the model, which in this case is a simple Neural Network:

 .. code-block:: python